D-K-E/graphical-models/paper/paper.md

 # Acknowledgement

 We acknowledge contributions from Nihan Özcan on her help with documentation process.
-We also acknowledge CHart Laboratory of EPHE, PSL University for providing us a laptop during the development phase of this library.
+We also acknowledge CHart Laboratory of EPHE, PSL University for providing us the necessary tooling support during the development phase of this library.

 # References